yollysparks/SignatureApp/README.md

 }

+What i learned.

 With the knowledge I have acquired on canvas I intended to use canvas in creating a 2D graphics app.
 I managed to create a signature app where someone can write his/her signature save it and paste it on a document.
 I decided on the signature app because I have had certain instance where I had to print a document and put my signature then scan the document and send, and at that moment my printer was not working so it took time for me to print sign and scan and send the document.
 With the app it is a matter of seconds no printer or scanner is needed so it saves time and money.
-Though it is not a complete project, but I managed to create the signature app where someone can sign and clear screen just in case one makes a mistake
+Though it is not a complete project, but I managed to create the signature app where someone can sign and clear screen just in case one makes a mistake.